30 Jan RChain – Multi-threading Blockchain

 Vlad is known for his R&D work on Casper, the PoS consensus protocol for the Ethereum project.

-RChain is an incredible project by design, and the team and support behind the platform is quite impressive.
-The board of Director is numerous and only a few members were shown above, however each member is very well educated with substantial credentials.
+RChain is an incredible project by design, and the team and support behind the platform are quite impressive.
+The Board of Directors is large (only a few members are shown above).
+However, each member is very well-educated with substantial credentials.
 By design, RChain is structurally and fundamentally unique, bringing innovation to an otherwise repetitive market.

 - Ticker: $RHOC